publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch50/schIII/m__us_usc_t42_s4104.md

     (f) __Reimbursement of certain expenses__

-        When, incident to any appeal under subsection (b) or (c) of this section, the owner or lessee of real property or the community, as the case may be, incurs expense in connection with the services of surveyors, engineers, or similar services, but not including legal services, in the effecting of an appeal based on a scientific or technical error on the part of the Federal Emergency Management Agency, which is successful in whole or part, the Administrator shall reimburse such individual or community to an extent measured by the ratio of the successful portion of the appeal as compared to the entire appeal and applying such ratio to the reasonable value of all such services, but no reimbursement shall be made by the Administrator in respect to any fee or expense payment, the payment of which was agreed to be contingent upon the result of the appeal.
-The amounts available for implementing this subsection shall not exceed $250,000.
+        When, incident to any appeal under subsection (b) or (c) of this section, the owner or lessee of real property or the community, as the case may be, or, in the case of an appeal that is resolved by submission of conflicting data to the Scientific Resolution Panel provided for in [section 4104–1 of this title][/us/usc/t42/s4104–1], the community, incurs expense in connection with the services of surveyors, engineers, or similar services, but not including legal services, in the effecting of an appeal based on a scientific or technical error on the part of the Federal Emergency Management Agency, which is successful in whole or part, the Administrator shall reimburse such individual or community to an extent measured by the ratio of the successful portion of the appeal as compared to the entire appeal and applying such ratio to the reasonable value of all such services, but no reimbursement shall be made by the Administrator in respect to any fee or expense payment, the payment of which was agreed to be contingent upon the result of the appeal.
+The Administrator may use such amounts from the National Flood Insurance Fund established under [section 4017 of this title][/us/usc/t42/s4017] as may be necessary to carry out this subsection.
 The Administrator shall promulgate regulations to carry out this subsection.

     (g) __Judicial review of final administrative determinations; venue; time for appeal; scope of review; good cause for stay of final determinations__

         Except as provided in [section 4104–1 of this title][/us/usc/t42/s4104–1], any appellant aggrieved by any final determination of the Administrator upon administrative appeal, as provided by this section, may appeal such determination to the United States district court for the district within which the community is located not more than sixty days after receipt of notice of such determination.
 The scope of review by the court shall be as provided by chapter 7 of title 5.
 During the pendency of any such litigation, all final determinations of the Administrator shall be effective for the purposes of this chapter unless stayed by the court for good cause shown.

 ([Pub.
 L. 90–448, title XIII, § 1363][/us/pl/90/448/s1363], as added [Pub.
 L. 93–234, title I, § 110][/us/pl/93/234/s110], Dec.
 31, 1973, [87 Stat.
 980][/us/stat/87/980]; amended [Pub.
 L. 95–128, title VII, § 704(c)][/us/pl/95/128/s704/c], Oct.
 12, 1977, [91 Stat.
 1146][/us/stat/91/1146]; [Pub.
 L. 98–181, title I][/us/pl/98/181] \[title IV, § 451(d)(1)\], Nov.
 30, 1983, [97 Stat.
 1229][/us/stat/97/1229]; [Pub.
 L. 112–141, div.
 F, title II][/us/pl/112/141], §§ 100217, 100218(b), 100238(b)(1), (2), 100246, July 6, 2012, [126 Stat.
-930][/us/stat/126/930], 932, 958, 967.)
+930][/us/stat/126/930], 932, 958, 967; [Pub.
+L. 113–89, § 18(a)][/us/pl/113/89/s18/a], Mar.
+21, 2014, [128 Stat.
+1027][/us/stat/128/1027].)

  __References in Text__

     This chapter, referred to in subsec. (g), was in the original a reference to “this title” meaning title XIII of [Pub.
 L. 90–448][/us/pl/90/448], Aug.
 1, 1968, [82 Stat.
 572][/us/stat/82/572], known as the National Flood Insurance Act of 1968, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 4001 of this title][/us/usc/t42/s4001] and Tables.

  __Amendments__

+    2014—Subsec. (f).
+[Pub.
+L. 113–89][/us/pl/113/89] inserted “or, in the case of an appeal that is resolved by submission of conflicting data to the Scientific Resolution Panel provided for in [section 4104–1 of this title][/us/usc/t42/s4104–1], the community,” after “as the case may be,” and substituted “The Administrator may use such amounts from the National Flood Insurance Fund established under [section 4017 of this title][/us/usc/t42/s4017] as may be necessary to carry out this subsection.” for “The amounts available for implementing this subsection shall not exceed $250,000.”

     2012—Subsec. (a).
 [Pub.
 L. 112–141, § 100238(b)(1)][/us/pl/112/141/s100238/b/1], substituted “Administrator” for “Director”.